arXiv 2308.08155 · Microsoft Research

 Cognitive Mapping

-Aggregate individual domain confidence maps to identify team-level coverage gaps and systematic blind spots.
+Aggregate the domain confidence and decision patterns of every team member, human and agent, to identify coverage gaps and systematic blind spots before composition.

 02